lumagateinc/Resource-Scheduler/docs/Partners.md

 ## Program Conditions<!-- omit in toc -->

-Partners agree to abide by the conditions outlined in the registered partner agreement, which you will receive via email. **Complete the registration as described below to receive a copy of the partner agreement.**
+Partners agree to abide by the conditions outlined in the referral partner agreement, which you will receive via email. **Complete the registration as described below to receive a copy of the partner agreement.**

 [back to ToC](#table-of-contents)